CemBOLAT/so_long/README.md

 - Adding sprite animations.
 - Displaying the movement count directly on the screen instead of in the shell. < Done by me >

-Please note that this project is primarily intended to teach you graphics and game development concepts.
-Spend a reasonable amount of time on it and prioritize other assignments and projects.

 ## Used Functions

 | Function         | Description                                                                                              |